4geit-tool/4i/README.md

 If you wish to participate/debate on 4i, you can:

 * join the discussion group: https://groups.google.com/forum/?hl=fr#!forum/4geit-4i
-* contact me directly at caner@candan.fr
+* contact me directly at caner@4ge.it

 ## Resources